a-r-r-o-w/uptrain/blog/blog.md

 #### Step 2 - Collecting/Synthesizing Datasets

 For this task, we need a dataset that contains sentence examples of the above format.
 We could use an online dataset, but for the sake of this example, let's synthesize our own.
 To put it simply, we create sentence templates with predetermined structures and insert specific words like adjectives or products into them to generate sentences.
 While some of the resulting sentences may not make complete sense, it is not a significant issue for this task as long as we convey enough information to the model.
 We can perform the data synthesis using the pseudocode below.
-For the sake of the simplicity of this blog, we haven't included the exact source code here.
+For the sake of the simplicity of this blog, we haven't included the exact source code.
 However, all relevant code can be found [here](https://github.com/uptrain-ai/uptrain/blob/main/examples/finetuning_LLM/).

 <details>
 <summary>Code</summary>